blatisgense/Gulp_html-img_to_picture/README.md

 ```
 ###
 ### You can see changelogs at GitHub page https://github.com/blatisgense/gulp_img_transform_to_picture
-### If you notice any bug or you wont to ask any idea please write to me (Contacts below).
+### If you notice any bug, or you want to suggest an idea please write to me (Contacts below).
 # Contacts:
 - Gmail: lavr.marudenko@gmail.com,
 - Skype and telegram @blatisgense.